WakiMak/trentent.github.io-forked/_posts/2017-06-02-citrix-storefront-performance-testing-and-tuning-part-4-perfmon-counters-pna-logon.md

   </p>

   <p>
-    So for a web browser based connection, I ÄòconnectedÄô to the site and saw nothing in the perf counters.
+    So for a web browser based connection, I "connected" to the site and saw nothing in the perf counters.
 Storefront does very little work for the initial connection.
   </p>

   <hr />